From Moral Issues that Divide Us

 5/6-9/2002 24 67 7 2

 Overall, people are dissatisfied with the current moral climate and think that society’s moral values are getting worse.
 When we look back at how people answered the same question a decade earlier, the results are the same: the moral climate of the time was bad and getting worse.
 It is possible that things really have gotten morally worse over the past ten years, and will continue to get even worse over the next decade.
 But it is more likely that the moral climate is essentially the same, and we have a natural pessimism about other people’s behavior.
 Perhaps our entire moral outlook is tainted by a dislike of how other people behave, and this could help explain why we clash with others over virtually every moral issue that comes along.
 As one of the polls above suggests, it is so bad that about half of us want the government to step in and impose a traditional standard of morals on everyone.
-The other half seem willing to put up with the opposition, though begrudgingly.
+The other half seems willing to put up with the opposition, though begrudgingly.

 THE METAPHYSICS OF MORALITY

 A first group of issues in ethical theory are metaphysical in nature.
 The term metaphysics means that which is “above” or “beyond” the physical, and, historically, metaphysical issues within philosophy have dealt with higher realms of existence beyond the physical realm of things that we see around us.
 That is, in the physical realm we see rocks, plants, animals, human bodies, and works of human ingenuity like cars and houses.
 But is there anything more to the world than this?
 Many philosophers have said yes: there is a higher non-physical realm that contains spirits, such as God, or some other non-physical entities, such as abstract objects.
 The existence of such a realm is the subject of metaphysics.
-So now the question arises: are moral values merely the product of the physical world, that is, the behavioral practices of physical human organisms, or are such values grounded in some non-physical thing on a higher metaphysical level?
+So now the question arises: are moral values merely the product of the physical world, that is, the behavioral practices of physical human organisms, or are these values grounded in some non-physical thing on a higher metaphysical level?
 There are two main issues here: (1) whether moral values are objective or, instead, merely human creations, and (2) whether moral values originate from God.
 We will look at each of these.

 Moral Objectivism and Relativism